Adrian256256/BitTorrent-Protocol/README.md

 **Author:** Harea Teodor-Adrian
 **Title:** BitTorrent Protocol

-In this project, I implemented the BitTorrent protocol as described in the assignment specification.
-I closely followed the outlined steps to ensure correct functionality.
-After implementation, the test suite run by `./checker.sh` yielded maximum scores.

-Additionally, the efficiency of file transfers was considered.
+The efficiency of file transfers was considered.
 This was achieved by dividing download requests into intervals of 10 segments:
 - For the first 5 segments: a random peer is selected.
 If the segment cannot be downloaded from this peer, a seeder is used.
 - For the next 5 segments: a random seeder is chosen directly for downloading.